01esyaLebedeva/tsx_viewer/README.md

 ![TSX View/Edit Screenshot](https://github.com/01esyaLebedeva/tsx_viewer/blob/7eb05d71a16647c4a9a5a6cd98b48c17cbf7274c/docs/images/screen_03_TSX_edit.png?raw=true)

-**TSX View/Edit** is a minimalist, cross-platform desktop application for viewing and interactively previewing `.tsx` (TypeScript with JSX) files.
-It serves as a lightweight tool for developers who need to quickly visualize React components without running a full development project.
+**TSX View/Edit** is a minimalist, cross-platform desktop application for viewing and interactively previewing `.tsx` files.
+It positions the TSX file as a new, self-contained format for interactive content, similar to what Flash animations once were.

+With the rise of AI services like Anthropic's Claude, which can generate UI components as downloadable TSX "artifacts," this tool empowers not just developers, but also regular users to open, view, and interact with these new forms of content without needing a full development environment.

 ## 🚀 Features